BrunoBob/CS430_Daytime/README.txt

                                                 - '5' = Seconds requested

   Server send back the requested data :         -If time updated by NIST server : (3char) 2char for data + end of line char
-                                                -Error message : If didn't manage to get the time
+                                                -If didn't manage to get the time : Error message (23 char)